 Preparing Salmon Fillet

-- Rinse and Pat Dry:
+Rinse and Pat Dry

-- Rinse the fillet under cold water and pat it dry with paper towels.
-This helps the seasonings stick better and promotes even cooking.
+- Pat it dry thoroughly with paper towels.
+A dry surface allows seasonings to stick better and ensures even cooking.

-- Trim Skin (Optional):
+Trim Skin (Optional)

 Seasoning Salmon Fillet

-- Herb and Citrus Blend:
+Herb and Citrus Blend

 Tools Needed for Cooking Salmon